Buy Cheap Sigma 50-500mm f/4-6.3 EX DG HSM APO RF Telephoto Zoom Lens for Canon SLR Cameras From Here Now!

 Technical Details

-- Features SLD (Special Low Dispersion) glass elements for superior correction of chromatic aberration
+- High-magnification zoom lens with a 10x zoom ratio, optimized for digital SLR cameras- Features SLD (Special Low Dispersion) glass elements for superior correction of chromatic aberration

 - Features zoom lock switch to prevent "zoom creep"